Skip to main content

 Probate Administration Attorney

-Probate isn't the monster they've made it out to be.
-Yes, it takes time.
-No, it's not the expensive nightmare the internet claims.
+Probate takes time, but it doesn't have to be expensive or overwhelming.
 Let's look at the real costs and timeline for your situation.

 Schedule Free Consultation

-Let's talk about what nobody else will tell you: Probate in Tennessee is not that expensive.
-It's time-consuming and involves paperwork, but it's not going to bankrupt your heirs or tie things up for years like the youtubers and internet-influencers claim.
+Probate in Tennessee is more affordable than most people expect.
+It involves time and paperwork, but it's not going to bankrupt your heirs or tie things up for years.

-If you inherited property that's still in your parent's name years later, you're not alone.
-Thousands of people delay probate because they think it's scary, expensive, or "we don't need it."
-It's not scary, its not over costly, and you probably do need it.
-It's simply administrative and proper retitling of assets.
-We can help you finally clear the title so you can sell, refinance, or properly own what you inherited.
+If you inherited property that's still in your parent's name, you're not alone.
+It's simply a matter of administrative retitling.
+We can help you clear the title so you can sell, refinance, or properly own what you inherited.
 The longer you wait, the harder it gets.
-Let us help you fix it.

 Probate Services We Provide